djlint/djLint/docs/src/docs/languages/nunjucks.md

 **[What is Nunjucks?](https://mozilla.github.io/nunjucks/)**

-Pebble (Java) templates are Twig-compatible — use this same profile for them.
+Pebble (Java) templates are Twig-compatible, so use this same profile for them.

 #### Using the Command Line